 Someone asked me if I could prove it.
 I cited NDE and Kundalini as examples of consciousness existing outside mind and body.
 I underlined that this hypothesis was the result of research done in the laboratory of my own body, and it was supported by many similar accounts from all over the globe.
 Some members continued the discussion; the man who'd started it wanted to hear more.
 But several others began shouting that Kundalini had no scientific value; it was only a cult.

 A cult, a religion, a philosophy, a practice, and an exercise regimen.
 It's been called all of the above, and probably less flattering names as well, I observed.
 One man kept shouting it's a cult, it's a cult.
-I spent two minutes trying to explain that Kundalini was a biological process, that I had no religious affiliation.
-My Kundalini experience had begun with breathing exercises, which then proceeded to open up hidden energy centers in my body that I could observe, an experience I have documented in several books.
+I spent two minutes trying to explain that Kundalini was a biological process, that I had no religious affiliations, and that kundalini, despite the unfortunate connotations attached to its name, was the driving force behind evolution.
+I mentioned that my kundalini experience had begun with breathing exercises, and then morphed into profound consciousness experiences I have documented in several books.

-I stated that the experience was not the result of any religious practice.
+I stated that my experience was not the result of any religious practice.
 In fact, I told them I practiced no religion nor did I hold any position on God.

-However, I said Kundalini did trigger many physical, mental, psychic, and other effects in my being, on which I would elaborate if the group was interested.
-I told them the effects had nothing to do with religion.
+However, I said Kundalini did trigger many physical, metabolic, mental, psychic, and other effects in my being, right down to the cellular level, on which I could elaborate if the group was interested.
+I told them these effects had nothing to do with religion.
 They were the by-product of the biological energy Kundalini produces and they resulted in my becoming immersed in an Energy Continuum, not unlike the Unified Field physicists speak of.
-My experience inspired me to learn more about higher consciousness, energy cultivation, and the role of Kundalini on evolution.
+My experience inspired me to learn more about higher consciousness, energy cultivation, and the role of Kundalini in evolution.
 I added that the effects were largely unexpected and showed me that keeping an open mind was paramount if we are interested in the forces behind evolution.

 It's not a religion or a cult, I said.
 You can't be "converted" to Kundalini, any more than you can be converted to a heart attack or an orgasm; they just happen.
 That's the nature of biological processes; they just happen.
 Some are triggered by external stimuli or practices, like meditation; others are autonomic or spontaneous.